Leveraging the human data source

 Another application might be in security services with somatic surveillance replacing frisking and surveillance mechanisms that are currently blind to human emotions and subtle physical cues such as breathing rate, temperature and perspiration that might help identify a person with nefarious intent.
 These physiological indicators could be measured through sensors and cameras and communicated over networks treating each human as a node.
 This information when analyzed could identify potential threats posed by nodes demonstrating physiological indicators associated with fear, anxiety, hatred or destruction.
 These threats could then be proactively defused through isolation and other tactics.

 Other applications of the human physiological data being explored by research include:

 – Recording the emotional responses of subjects to certain stimulus in order to evaluate user experience

 – Real-time analysis of physiological data to monitor a person’s health conditions (e.g., during daily activities, in hospital environments, etc.)

 With the dawn of the Internet of Things and an increasingly inter-connected world, we are currently able to capture many novel data elements that provide deep insight into human lives.
 But, even with these advancements, all that we can capture are the actions.
 The ability to capture data on human emotions and make them quantifiable and measurable – to capture human data sources – would bring analysis to a whole new level.

 Of course there are a myriad of privacy and legal issues that would need to be explored before this analysis becomes commonplace.
-Can you see the potential for this type of data collection and analysis in your organization?
+Can you see the potential for this type of analytics consulting in your organization?